AtlasOfLivingAustralia/galah-R/README.md

 `galah` is an R interface to biodiversity data hosted by the [Atlas of Living Australia](https://www.ala.org.au/) (ALA).
-It enables users to locate an download species observations, taxonomic information, or associated media such images or sounds, and to restrict their queries to particular taxa or locations.
+It enables users to locate and download species observations, taxonomic information, or associated media such images or sounds, and to restrict their queries to particular taxa or locations.
 Users can specify which columns are returned by a query, or restrict their results to observations that meet